liangcj/AcerC720CrunchBang/README.md

 * Modify `/etc/apt/sources.list` and `/etc/apt/preferences` so that `waldorf` is replaced with `janice`, and `wheezy` is replaced with `jessie`.
 Leave the Debian security sources as `wheezy` though.
 Also uncomment the debian-src lines.
 * Run `sudo apt-get update` to download list of upgrades
+* **NOTE (2014 April 21):** As [noted by user Akko1](https://github.com/liangcj/AcerC720CrunchBang/issues/4), as of this update, the latest kernel may actually be "too new".
+It is confirmed that 3.12.5 works, so either upgrade or downgrade to it as needed.
-* Run `sudo apt-get dist-upgrade` to upgrade your kernel
+* Run `sudo apt-get dist-upgrade` to upgrade your kernel (though see previous bullet point)
 * Reboot
 * Run the c720crunchbangtp script (either use the [file in my repo](https://github.com/liangcj/AcerC720CrunchBang/blob/master/c720crunchbangtp) or the one from the below link)